Aid effectiveness: Major econometric studies and their findings

-Analyses of factors limiting aid effectiveness
+Analyses of limiting factors

 Aid fragmentation

 Aid flows significantly increased in the first decade of the 21st century, but at the same time aid has become increasingly fragmented.
 There was an explosion in the number of donors, and while the number of projects multiplied, their average size dropped.
 Small projects being often limited in size, scope and duration, they resulted in little lasting benefit beyond the immediate effect.
 With more players, aid became less predictable, less transparent and more volatile.

 Fragmentation means an increase in costs for recipient countries, as government offices are forced to divert administrative resources to cope with requests and meetings with donors Decades of development have shown that if countries are to become less dependent on aid, they must follow a bottom-up approach, where they determine their own priorities and rely on their own systems to deliver that aid.

 Volatility/unpredictability of aid

 Information, at the donors' as well at the recipients' level, is often poor, incomplete and difficult to compare with other data, and beneficiaries' feedback and formal project evaluations are rare.
 Aid is predictable when partner countries can be confident about the amount and the timing of aid disbursement.
 Not being predictable has a cost: one study assessed the deadweight loss associated with volatility at an average of 10% to 20% of a developing country's programmable aid from the European Union in recent years.